jordelver/elver.me/uses/index.md

   sound a bit creaky.
 I would like to replace it with something that has settings so I can start/stop it at the correct height quickly.

-- Steelcase Leap V1 Chair - bought second-hand, and in need of replacement.
-[I've attempted to replace this chair and failed].
-Trying chairs before buying is strangely difficult.
+- [Steelcase Gesture Chair] -- a brand new purchase which was really needed.
+  Replaced my previous Steelcase Leap V1, which I bought second-hand.

 - [Fully Jarvis Dual Monitor arm] with laptop tray - this is new-ish, and allows me to position the laptop in relation to my main screen.
 I used a [Rain Design